 Java has been an evergreen language in almost all computer science domains, whether it will be web development, software development, databases, etc. It has acquired the IT industry to a larger extent.
-One of the popular Java based API is JDBC (Java Database Connectivity).
+One of the popular Java-based APIs is JDBC (Java Database Connectivity).
 It provides a natural Java interface for SQL work.
 To provide a “pure Java” option for application development, JDBC is required.

-In this blog, you will come across a brief introduction to JDBC, what does its architecture look like, what components ‘does’ contribute to JDBC architecture and what are its advantages.
+In this blog, you will come across a brief introduction to JDBC, what its architecture looks like, what components ‘does’ contribute to JDBC architecture and what are its advantages.

 So let’s begin.